 Every electronic gadget will show the electrical load it draws, on its packaging or on its label.
 This load will be mentioned either in watts or amps.

 If it offers amps in hours, then estimate how long this gadget will be utilized each day and then multiply it by the current in amps.
 So, now you have the amp-hour requirements.
 If it shows watts, just divide by the voltage to obtain the current in amps.
 Once again, estimate in hours for how long it will be on each day and then multiply it by the current in amps.
 Now you have amp-hours for every device.
 Sum them all up and you will have your daily energy load.
 This will identify how much battery capacity you require.

-The 2nd step is to find the maximum power requirement.
+The 2nd step is to find the maximum power requirement for Lithium Battery Bank.
 This can be done either in watts or amps.
 Since you have already found the amps in the 1st step, you already have all the data that you need.
 Find the maximum current required by summing up all the potential current draws that might take place at the same time.
 Now you understand the current requirements of your battery.
 Despite what battery you purchase, you need to be able to charge them.
 If your charging source of power (for instance, battery charger, solar panels, and so on) cannot fulfill your everyday needs, you need to decrease your loads or enhance your charging power.
 Otherwise, your battery bank will not get fully-charged and you will decrease the available capacity for the subsequent discharge.

 Let‘s state you created an everyday usage of 500Ah.